 The phasing conditions shown on the exhibit are marked (BGE) when referenced to the incoming BGE phasing and are marked (BWI) to indicate BWI Marshall system labeling.
 The incoming BGE feeders are ABC rotation.
 The BWI Marshall system is ABC rotation (when referenced to BGE) down to the point that A and C phases are interchanged.
 This point is labeled on the exhibit.
-Beyond this point, the BWI Marshall system is CBA (when referenced to BGE); however, the BWI Marshall system is labeled and operated as an ABC rotation system or downstream Airport distribution equipment.
+Beyond this point, the BWI Marshall system is labeled and operated as an ABC rotation system or downstream Airport distribution equipment.
 As long as the existing BWI Marshall system labeling remains consistent from this point down into the distribution system, there should be no phasing or rotation discrepancies.
 For future projects at the Airport, the existing phase labeling should remain in use unless work is being performed at the North or South substations, in which case the phase A and C interchange should be accounted for.
 The designer shall contact BGE at 410-291-3156 to coordinate all work at the North and South substations.